 It wasn’t until Jesus came on the scene that He began to talk consistently about God as his Father being a kind and loving Parent, who was deeply interested in the lives of individual humans.
 In fact, that view of God by Jesus even sparked an incident in his life where the religious leaders of his day sought to kill Him because He spoke of God as a Father.
 (John 5, for example)

-In his introductory remarks for Anchor Seven, Gerry addresses a prevailing view among many believers in Jesus that, yes, God is the Creator of all humanity, but He is not also their Father until they become believers in Jesus in this life.
+In his introductory remarks for Anchor Seven, Gerry addresses a prevailing view among many followers of Jesus that, yes, God is the Creator of all humanity, but He is not also their Father until they become followers of Jesus in this life.
 If people do not invite Him to be their Father in this life, then they are doomed to eternal conscious torment in ever-burning fires.
 Throughout Anchor Seven, Gerry does an excellent job of refuting that prevailing, false view of God as Creator, but not necessarily Father of humankind.
 Do not believe the mistaken (but probably well-intended) view that God is not the Father of all humanity!

 Also, in Anchor Seven of his book, Gerry does an excellent job of listing ten “affirmations” of the loving fatherhood of God toward all humanity.
 I will address some of those ten affirmations because they are so rich in meaning.

-In one of his ten affirmations, Gerry addresses both the ancient Apostles Creed and the Nicene Creed, both of which are affirmed by millions of believers in Jesus at least every Sunday, if not more often at various other times.
-The formulations of those ancient creeds were attempts by early believers in Jesus to summarize what they believed about God: Father, Son, and Holy Spirit; both creeds specifically mention God as Father.
+In one of his ten affirmations, Gerry addresses both the ancient Apostles Creed and the Nicene Creed, both of which are affirmed by millions of followers of Jesus at least every Sunday, if not more often at various other times.
+The formulations of those ancient creeds were attempts by early followers of Jesus to summarize what they believed about God: Father, Son, and Holy Spirit; both creeds specifically mention God as Father.

-Few early believers in Jesus had any copies of what we now know as the Old and New Testament scriptures.
-So, the creeds were formulated to give early Jesus-believers a “hook” on which to focus their thoughts and prayers as they gathered together (mostly in homes) to worship God.
+Few early followers of Jesus had any copies of what we now know as the Old and New Testament scriptures.
+So, the creeds were formulated to give early followers of Jesus a “hook” on which to focus their thoughts and prayers as they gathered together (mostly in homes) to worship God.
 Reciting (and discussing) the creeds aloud in unison was one way of affirming their unity in their diversity within the Church, the living Body of Jesus.

 Not long ago, I took the liberty of “tweaking” both the Apostles Creed and the Nicene Creed to update them and put them in modern American English, without changing the basic wording and intent of the creeds.
 I’ve been criticized for “tampering” with them, but it’s not as though I was tampering with and changing the Bible, God’s written word.
 After all, such creeds are merely human attempts to encapsulate and summarize what the Bible teaches; the creeds are not on a level with God’s written Word, the Bible.
 Here are my updated versions of both creeds; I hope they are helpful and meaningful to you.
 I often recite them in my own daily, private times I spend visiting with God, reciting and affirming the Apostles Creed on even-numbered days and the Nicene Creed on odd-numbered days: